nsrau/azure-docs.it-it/articles/vpn-gateway/vpn-gateway-troubleshoot-vpn-point-to-site-connection-problems.md

 ### <a name="solution"></a>Soluzione

-Per risolvere questo problema, creare e ridistribuire i nuovi certificati nei client VPN.
+Per risolvere questo problema, ridistribuire il pacchetto da punto a sito in tutti i client.

 ## <a name="too-many-vpn-clients-connected-at-once"></a>Troppi client VPN connessi contemporaneamente